esheldon/deswl/README.md

 To install

     cd lib
+    # to install in the "usual" place.
+    python build.py install

+    # to install to a different prefix
     python build.py --prefix=/some/path install

-Make sure that path is in your LD_LIBRARY_PATH or it is in the "usual" place.
+    # Make sure that path is in your LD_LIBRARY_PATH

 You can also run a test from the /lib directory against your favorite cutouts file.